-Once you are ready to perform the inspection, bring it close to your eyes and place the loupe between your eye and the diamond.
+Once you are ready to perform the inspection, bring the tweezer close to your eyes and place the loupe between your eye and the diamond.
 I recommend that you rest the hand holding the loupe on your face so that it doesn’t wobble.

-Once in focus, check the diamond’s face up view and make a mental note of what you see.
+Once the image is in focus, check the diamond’s face up view and make a mental note of what you see.
 You should inspect the diamond from different tilt angles to check if you missed out any minor inclusions.

 Finally, verify whatever you see against the lab report.
 If you see anything that appears foreign or cannot be identified, ask your jeweler for further clarification.

 There do exist high powered loupes and they are usually used for discerning finer details like reading laser inscriptions or identifying specific types of inclusions in a gemstone.
 So, if a higher powered loupe can be used for finer details, why shouldn’t you skip the 10X and go straight to 50X?